 -Optional: Pinch of salt

--Optional: Mix-ins like dried fruit, nuts, seeds, cacao nibs, etc. (I chopped up about 5 dates and they complemented the bark nicely.)
+-Optional: Mix-ins like dried fruit, nuts, seeds, cacao nibs, etc. (I’ve used chopped walnuts, dates, and nibs all with good results)

 -Pour coconut into food processor and process until smooth and drippy, scraping down as needed.

 -Add carob (or cacao or cocoa) and process again until well blended.

 -Add desired amount of sweetener to taste (you’ll need less for carob since it has a natural sweetness, more for cacao or cocoa.) and pinch of salt if desired and blend again.